a-l-h/splunk-simple-upgrade-latest-version/README.md

 #### Logging

-The output is logged in splunk-simple-upgrade-latest-version.log.
+The output is logged in splunk-simple-upgrade.log.

 #### Splunk diag